Syngonium Podophyllum a.k.a Arrowhead Plant, Arrowhead Vine, Arrowhead Philodendron or Goosefoot

 Diseases & Pests

-The most common diseases and pests for Syngonium include spider mites and aphids which are very common for most house plants.
+The most common diseases and pests for Syngonium include spider mites, Mealybugs, Scale and aphids which are very common for most house plants.
 Spider mites can be treated a variety of ways including chemical or naturally, make sure to check out our essential oil picks for removing spider mites.
 To see our complete range of information on combating a large variety of indoor plant diseases and pests click here.

 Arrow head plants are toxic.
 According to the Queensland government “All parts of the plant contain calcium oxalate crystals.
 If chewed or eaten, symptoms include gastric irritation, salivation, a tingling or burning sensation of the lips, mouth, tongue and throat followed by swelling.”